jdrch/Hardware/README.md

 Getting there eventually.
 I'll probably build my next new desktop myself.

-### How do you buy new PCs and parts?
+### How do you shop for new PCs and parts?

-1. Go go OEM website
+1. Go go the OEM website
 2. Get OEM part number.
 Avoid products you can't find an OEM product page for; it's usually indicative of poor support
 3. Search Google Shopping for part number
 4. Select the in-stock store that has a rating of at least 4 stars with the lowest total price (including shipping)